Dwire/camping_fun-1/README.md

+- How many views to create for each camper and activity
+- Order of development steps
+- collection select!
+- erb syntax
+  - HTML
+  - erb <% %> <%= %>
+- Linking
+  - cover link_to
+  - Where to place links

+  - reset_pk_sequence

+  camper_activity  CamperActivity
+  our_camper_activity OurCamperActivity

 ## The Domain
 Congratulations!
 You have been hired by Access Camp and for your first job, you have been tasked with building out a website to log campers with their activities.